-Cardiac arrests are one of the most common causes of death in the United States, but they are not the only emergency that requires CPR.
+Cardiac arrests are among the most common causes of death in the United States, but they are not the only emergency requiring CPR.
 Some examples of other emergencies that require CPR are drug overdoses and drowning.
 CPR is also an appropriate alternative to back-slapping and the Heimlich maneuver if those approaches don’t work.
-Regardless of the type of emergency, understanding CPR brings about several potential benefits.
+Regardless of the type of emergency, understanding CPR has several potential benefits.

 - CPR saves lives.